 The Board also recognises that as an operator of cinemas within local communities, it has responsibility to engage openly, transparently and effectively with community stakeholders, local planning and government agencies.

-The Group places considerable emphasis on maintaining good relations with all its employees.
+The Group places considerable emphasis on maintaining good relations with its employees.
 The Company has introduced employee engagement questionnaires which allow the Executive Directors and Senior Management Team to engage with the workforce and create positive change based on consensus and feedback.
 The Group places great importance on managers at each venue being well trained and capable of recruiting, training and developing a strong team and it equips them with the necessary tools in order to provide a positive working atmosphere.
 The Group regularly communicates important updates with employees and seeks engagement and consultation whenever making decisions that affect them or their interests.
 Employees are provided with regular on-the-job training and career development opportunities to increase internal capabilities.
 In 2022, the Company introduced a team-building away day for all venue managers and head office employees to increase cohesion amongst the workforce and ensure that engagement with the Senior Management Team was increased.

-The Board views the Annual General Meeting as an important forum for communication between the Company and its shareholders and encourages shareholders to express their views on the Company’s business activities and performance.
+The Board views the AGM as an important forum for communication between the Company and its shareholders and encourages shareholders to express their views on the Company’s business activities and performance.
 The Company will continue to publish the voting results of General Meetings on its website.

 All Directors attend the AGM, where private investors are given the opportunity to question the Board.
 All 2022 AGM resolutions were passed comfortably.
 Shareholders were given the opportunity to attend the 2022 AGM following Covid-19 restrictions in place in both 2020 and 2021.
 Shareholders were also given the opportunity to appoint the Chairman of the AGM as their proxy to ensure that votes were registered in accordance with their wishes regardless of any restrictions or disruption around the AGM.